wcyuan/gae-coursera-podcast/README.md

 Google App Engine app for creating video podcasts of Coursera courses.

+This is the source for http://gae-coursera-podcast.appspot.com/home